analogdevicesinc/ai8x-training/README.md

 |    4  |   –8 |    7 |
 |    2  |   –2 |    1 |
 |    1  |   –1 |    0 |

+Note that 1-bit weights (and, to a lesser degree, 2-bit weights) require the use of bias to produce useful results.
+Without bias, all sums of products of activated data from a prior layer would be negative, and activation of that data would always be zero.

 ### Channel Data Formats